 To be eligible to join the register you will need to meet a number of criteria.
 This criterion has been introduced following a change in law (the Localism Act 2011) which allows local authorities to have more control over who can apply.

-Please note the below is offered as a brief synopsis of the restrictions, should you wish to view the full restrictions please see Daventry District Council’s Housing Allocation Scheme adopted July 2017 (as amended July 2019).
+Please note the below is offered as a brief synopsis of the restrictions, should you wish to view the full restrictions please see West Northamptonshire Council’s Housing Allocation Scheme adopted July 2017 (as amended January 2020).

 You will not be eligible to register